bigmonkey/simple/README.md

 This app helps users find a credit card.
 Users input their credit card features and then this app compares the offers of other cards and calculates costs/rewards and balances.

-The site is runs on Heroku.
 It is a Rails app using unicorn and postgresql.

+The site is NOT hosted on anything right now.

 Github stores the Rails code.